daveKontro/create-application-template/README.md

 automatically set to `production` for build; `develop` for dev server

 ### `.env` variables
-add new environmental variables via the `.env` file in project
+add new or alter existing environmental variables via the `.env` file

-the following variables exist in the current configuration and can be altered
+the following variables exist in the default configuration and can be altered

 #### develop (dev server)
 ```